SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-22](https://user-images.githubusercontent.com/92877810/138505220-4860187c-7a9f-40fa-b2d9-e678973811a6.png)

-👉In the gradient creation menu, users can apply specific colors on the gradient range or add additional swatches within the gradient.
+🚩In the gradient creation menu, users can apply specific colors on the gradient range or add additional swatches within the gradient.

 37. Click on first swatch